Oast house: West Midlands

 Kiln roofs could be of timber, clad in tiles or slate, or bricks.
 Brick kiln roofs could be tarred (Little Cowarne Court, Bromyard) or left bare (The Farm, Brockhampton).
-The roofs would be topped with a cowl (Upper Lyde Farm, Pipe-cum-Lyde), or a ridge ventilator (Kidley, Acton Beauchamp).
+The roofs would be topped with a cowl (Upper Lyde Farm, Pipe and Lyde), or a ridge ventilator (Kidley, Acton Beauchamp).

 Locations

 Oasts can be found in the UK and abroad.

 South East England

 Oasts are generally associated with Kent, and the oasthouse is a symbol associated with the county.
 They are also found in Sussex, Surrey and Hampshire.